a11ce/aetherwiki/md-src/lock-19-blockade.md

 ## Alleged Foreign Involvement

 It is unclear what motivated the captain and crew of the Fir to go along with this plan.
-The private intelligence firm [[Mariposa]] has alleged that at least some of them were Arkandic Combined Security Syndicate agents posing as ONC sailors.
+The private intelligence firm [[Mariposa]] has alleged that at least some of them were [[Arkandic Combined Security Syndicate|ACSS]] agents posing as ONC sailors.

 When interviewed, Ducco claimed that the IPRO soldiers spoke [[Monnéen|Monnais]] and suggested that they were hired from [[Egide]].
 This is disputed by Egide.